Line

 In addition, Microsoft Word and

-- which may prove adequate depending on your application.
+in line counting utility - which may prove adequate depending

-The best programs provide the option of including or excluding
+on your application.
+The best programs provide the option

-spaces, carriage returns, headers, footers, etc. This allows
+of including or excluding spaces, carriage returns, headers,

-for optimal flexibility in tracking and billing line counts.
+and billing line counts.

 |